abdullahbf/MechaCar_Statistical_Analysis/README.md

 ### Metrics of interest:

-*Fuel efficiency in city vs highway - miles per gallon *Safety rating
+Fuel efficiency in city vs highway - miles per gallon

+Safety rating

 ### Hypotheses:

-Null hypothesis: There is no statistically significant difference in fuel efficiency and safety rating between MechaCar and competition.
+Null hypothesis: There is no statistically significant difference in distribution means for fuel efficiency and safety rating between MechaCar and competition.
 Alternate hypothesis: There is a statistically significant difference in fuel efficiency and safety rating between MechaCar and competition.

 Significance level: 0.05